 When we first ate at Olmsted, we had pea sushi, and now they’ve moved on to watermelon sushi.
 Both times we were impressed - the delicate sushi rolls are held together by vegetable strands as opposed to rice.
 The watermelon version is topped with thinly sliced fluke and chiles for a really interesting sweet, spicy combo.
 Definitely order it.

-Chawanmushi is a classic Japanese custard-like dish that could be described as earthy Jell-O. Olmsted’s interpretation of it is fantastic.
+Chawanmushi is a classic Japanese custard-like dish.
+Olmsted’s interpretation of it is fantastic.
 So many fresh flavors, all packed inside a little bowl.

 These falafel are all pea everything.
 They come with pureed peas and whole peas to add on top, plus cucumber salad, a minty Middle Eastern yogurt, and an absurdly good pita, which actually uses pea flour.
 Peas.